-The authority has considered its relationship with key partners and has produced Group Accounts for consolidation of Public Power Solutions Ltd (PPSL), Common Farm Community Interest Company Plc (Common Farm), Chapel Farm Solar Ltd, and Swindon Housing Development Company Ltd only.
-Forward Swindon, though a wholly owned company, is excluded from consolidation on consideration of materiality.
+The authority has considered its relationship with key partners and has produced Group Accounts for consolidation of Public Power Solutions Ltd (PPSL), Swindon Common Farm Solar Community Interest Plc (Common Farm), Chapel Farm Solar Ltd, and Swindon Housing Development Company Ltd only.
+Forward Swindon, though it was a wholly owned company, was excluded from consolidation on consideration of materiality in previous years and was closed in 2018/19.
 As a joint venture (JV) Wichelstowe LLP is not consolidated on a line by line basis but requires the relevant share of the net assets to be accounted for.
-There have been limited transactions during 2018/19 resulting in immaterial balances, but £300k of asset is held on the Council balance sheet which is equivalent to 50% of the net assets of the JV.
+There have been limited transactions to date, resulting in immaterial balances, but £123k loss, representing the Council's 50% interest, is adjusted for against the long term investment on the Council group balance sheet as at 31 March 2020.